meflynn/troopdata/README.md

 The goal of the troopdata package is to facilitate the distribution of military deployment and basing data for use in social science research and journalism.
-The troop deployment data were initially compiled by Tim Kane using data from the U.S. Department of Defense’s Defense Manpower Data Center.
+The troop deployment data were initially compiled by Tim Kane using information obtained from the U.S. Department of Defense’s Defense Manpower Data Center.
 The original data ended in 2005 and we have updated it to run through 2020.
 Similarly, the basing data were initially compiled by David Vine, and we have updated the original data using open source information from the U.S. military and press reports through 2018.
 We have also assembled this R package to allow users to more easily access the data and use it in their own research.

 The package will be updated with additional features in the future, but for now please let me know if you find any errors.